 Employee or Independent Contractor?

-The decision to hire an employee or independent contractor will depend on the work that needs to be done.
-There are some tasks that require regular updates and maintenance which would require a full-time employee.
-There are some tasks that can be done for a short period of time and requires a certain skill or expertise which a 1099 contractor can do.
+Hiring an employee or independent contractor will depend on the work needed.
+Some tasks require regular updates and maintenance, which would require a full-time employee.
+Some tasks must be done quickly and require a specific skill or expertise, which a 1099 contractor can do.

-For example, you own a restaurant and you need a graphic layout for your Thanksgiving special promo.
-Instead of hiring a full-time employee to do layouts that require a special skill, you can hire an independent contractor instead to do it for you.
+For example, you own a restaurant and need a graphic layout for your Thanksgiving special promo.
+Instead of hiring a full-time employee to do layouts that require a particular skill, you can hire an independent contractor instead to do it for you.
 An employee will have nothing to do since your special promos are seasonal.
 Hiring a contractor will be a wiser option.

-Deciding which one you need will always be dependent on the job to be done.
+Deciding which one you need will always be dependent on the job that needs to be done.
 You need to weigh the pros and cons because whichever you choose, there will be some responsibilities that you will need to assume.
 Once you hire an employee, you are responsible for his well-being in the workplace.
 When you hire a contractor, you are responsible for making sure that your agreement includes liability insurance on their part.